jina-ai/jina/.github/2.0/cookbooks/Math.md

 # Jina Math

-Jina offers several Math helpers used by it's core logic and that users can use for their own purposes (for example, in their executors).
+Jina offers several Math helpers used by its core logic that users can use for their own purposes (for example, in their Executors).

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->